The customer journey stages we tend to forget

 ‘Customer journey’ is a term used to describe the customer’s experiences throughout the lifecycle of a customer relationship.
 It includes the initial contact, engagement and transition into a long-term relationship.
 The stages of a customer journey vary depending on the company and its products or services — and a customer can be in different stages with different products from the same company.
 For example, a member of a gym chain might be an active user of the studio but is only a lead for the studio’s personal training services.

 Because customer journeys can be complex, we easily tend to concentrate on just a few easily distinguishable stages like attracting new leads, welcoming new clients or activating passive customers.
 Many companies get interested in marketing automation because they want to create automated processes for these obvious stages.
 This is a good start, but a lot of marketing potential is hidden in the forgotten stages of the customer journey.

 One basic business principle is that existing clients bring more value than acquiring new customers.
 It is crucial to identify the holistic customer lifecycle and nurture the customer relationship throughout the entire journey.
 Gap analysis is a great tool for marketers who aim for a holistic experience that takes into account all possible paths within a customer journey.

 Data can help you detect the stage your customer is currently at on their journey.
-This data is needed for marketing automation and to send customers personalized messages that support their current situation.
-Quite often the required data is not immediately available or is in a wrong format, which leads to needing improvements to architecture of data flows.
+This data is needed for marketing automation and to send customers personalised messages that support their current situation.
+Quite often, the required data is not immediately available or is in the wrong format, which leads to needing improvements to the architecture of data flows.

 Another important part of creating holistic customer journeys is a change in thinking: instead of separate campaign messages that are broadly targeted to all customers, we need to start thinking in an “always ongoing” manner and create marketing actions that support all stages of customer journeys.